-Morocco offers an unparalleled cultural and natural diversity that, combined with its unbeatable hospitality, great roads, beautiful architecture, and superb cuisine, provides one of the greatest travel experiences in the world today.
+Morocco has unrivaled cultural and natural richness.
+Combined with its outstanding hospitality, excellent roads, magnificent architecture, and delectable cuisine, it makes it one of the world’s best travel destinations today.

 WHAT MAKES THIS TRIP EXTRAORDINARY

-- The itinerary is the most complete offered today.
+- The itinerary is the most complete being offered today.

-- You will explore the Imperial cities, three Atlas ranges in Morocco, and its Atlantic coast.
+- You will explore the Sahara, the Imperial cities, three Atlas ranges in Morocco and its Atlantic coast.

 - Drive times have been reduced to their minimum, resulting in the best pacing possible.